 Through activities, campers and counselors of different age groups get to interact in a low-pressure, high-encouragement environment.
 Pottery, yoga, jewelry making, play rehearsal, horseback riding—these are just the channel through which our community is created.
 This safe, supportive space for genuine relationship-building is what makes camp unique, and is why campers come back year after year to see the friends and counselors who have impacted them along the way.

 After a warm welcome from counselors on opening day, our campers were eager to dive into all the action of camp!
 Today everyone began their first rotation of activities.
 Twice a week, campers get to select what activities they would like to take for the following three day rotation.
 Over the course of a full session, a camper could try every single one of our 22 activities.
 While that makes it seem like camp is jam-packed and busy, our daily schedule actually has free time built in throughout the day.
 Free swims and twilights allow the campers to have extra time at the lake, time with their friends, or just a chance to shower!
-We want our campers to learn and experience new things at Rockbrook, but also have the time and space to explore on their own.
+We want our campers to learn and experience new things at Rockbrook, dive deep into the camp community, but also have the time and space to explore on their own.